Cotabato Airport: Potential Destinations

 According to the recent interview with Atty.
 Sinarimbo in Midsayap Radio Program, they are already preparing to open flights and shipping route from Cotabato City to (Basilan, Sulu, Tawi-tawi) BASULTA.
 This will fasten the government services that will directly link connectivity of Bangsamoro to island Provinces.
 At present time cargo or passengers movement are via Zamboanga or Manila Airport and Seaport respectively.
 Soon this will utilize the Polloc International Seaport and Cotabato Airport capabilities.

 Night flights and Infrastructure Upgrades

 According to the Department of Transportation (DOTr), airports in the city of Cotabato is now undergoing rehabilitation and expansion.

-The repairs include the widening of the breath of the runway and the upgrade of terminal facilities for night-flight capabilities.
-On 18 June 2021, runway strip grade correction work began, conducted by DOTr, Department of National Defense (DND) and the 549th Engineering Brigade of the Philippine Army.
+The repairs include the widening of the breath of the runway and the upgrade of terminal facilities for night-flight capabilities and a better and safer experience for passengers to enjoy On 18 June 2021, runway strip grade correction work began, conducted by DOTr, Department of National Defense (DND) and the 549th Engineering Brigade of the Philippine Army.
 Construction work is expected to finish within 450 days.